habi/acinar-analysis-manuscript/manuscript.md

 ## Disclosures

-No conﬂicts of interest, financial or otherwise, are declared by the authors.
+The authors declare no conﬂicts of interest, financial or otherwise.

 ## References {.page_break_before}